 Our natural gas pipeline network transports natural gas to local distribution companies, power generation facilities and other businesses across Canada, the U.S. and Mexico.
-We also have regulated natural gas storage facilities in Michigan.
+Information about TransCanada's competitive position relating to the Natural Gas Pipelines business can be found in the MD&A in the Natural Gas Pipelines - Understanding the Natural Gas Pipelines business section, which section of the MD&A is incorporated by reference herein.